WindTalkerGold/FiveHorseGame/docs/README.txt

 Chessmen will be flipped if one is clamped by two other, or two is ~~

 Will implement it in three steps:
-1) enable the chessboard.
-Each player will be assumed as human
+1) Enable the chessboard.
+Each player will be assumed as human Input and output will be based on console.
+This step is to make sure the movement and flick/clamp logic is correct, before we start to implement the fancy UI and AI.
-2) enable AI on normal mode
+2) Enable UI and AIv1, where we only consider for one step
+3) Improve AI
-3) enable the advanced mode with 2*2 additional zone, and AI on it
+4) Enable the advanced mode with 2*2 additional zone, and AI on it

 All code will be in package heavenchess, with tests.